By JP Kesseler

 G.F.S.N.
 Cup – Quarter Finals • Sunday, 25th November, 2007 • London

 Out of all the overused and often misjudged footballing clichés “It was a game of two halves” is normally right at the top of the pile, waiting for the inevitable groans it elicits from readers bored with lazy reporting and unimaginative writing.
 Apologies then from this particular hack, but I’m lost as to what could more aptly describe one of the most puzzling performances from a team I’ve seen, as the London Falcons put in two abjectly different showings in either half while putting 8 past the hapless Brighton Bandits, to book their place in February‘s semi-final.
+Do you like to try your luck?
+Go to our website and play real casino slot machines.
+Increased odds for winning!

 The match, being held at Charlton Athletics training ground – the latest impressive and pro-active move by the club who have seemingly taken the national lead in the FA’s One Game One Community campaign – was the first competitive match between the clubs, and since honours were even with both teams winning one friendly each many were expecting a close and cagey affair.